shimatai-mobees/cordova-plugin-mobees/README.md

 # Cordova Hello World Plugin

-Simple plugin that returns your string prefixed with hello.
+Simple plugin that returns your string prefixed with mobees.

 Greeting a user with "Hello, world" is something that could be done in JavaScript.
 This plugin provides a simple example demonstrating how Cordova plugins work.